Linuszand/bookproject-1/APIdocumentation_and_testdocumentation/ManualandAutomatictestdocumentation.md

 # Automatic tests | 2
 ## Validate that the API returns the correct HTTP status code (e.g., 200 OK) for a successful GET request. | 2.1
 ### Objective | 2.1
+To verify that the API returns the correct HTTP status code.
 ### Test Procedure | 2.1
+1. Open Postman and navigate to the collection containing the endpoint you want to test.
+2. Create a new request by clicking on the "New" button in the top left corner of the Postman window.
+3. Select the HTTP method for the endpoint you want to test (GET, PUT(POST, DELETE if needed)).
+4. Enter the URL for the books endpoint: (http://localhost:3457/books/{id}).
+4. Write a test for checking status code for the books endpoint.
+5. Click on the "Send" button to send the request to the API and check if the test passed by clicking at the test results close to the response body.

 ### Test Data | 2.1
 ### Test Results | 2.1
 ### Test Report | 2.1